kj114022/Texton/notes/Previous/STATUS_REPORT.md

 - ✅ No crashes
 - ✅ Network calls on background thread
 - ✅ Correct Libgen mirror
-- ✅ Complete rebranding to Pantheon
+- ✅ Complete rebranding to Texton

 However, **scraping results** may vary due to the inherent challenges of web scraping.